Published : May 7, 2019

 Notwithstanding, retail investors need to access this market only through a variety of securities.
 Such securities are either issues directly by the borrowers to the investors or through some intermediaries like banks mutual funds and others.

 Thus, based on this very principle of surplus and deficit of cash in the economy, the money market functions electronically.
 Entities with temporary excess cash invest in short-term money market instruments.
-While entities with short-term cash needs sell securities on short duration basis.
+While entities with short-term cash needs sell securities on a short duration basis.
 For an investor the main point of attraction for such investments are –

 Stuart Wild rightly said that risk is inherent with every money-making activity.
 An investment in money market instrument is no exception.
-Though money market investments possess low risk when we compare with other financial asset class.
+Though money market investments possess a low risk when we compare with other financial asset class.
 Yet these, investments are not completely risk-free.
 Money market instruments possess the following kind of risks –

 Reinvestment risk is the risk of investing maturing funds at a lower interest rate.
 Due to such risk, you will get a lower yield than investing in the maturing investment.
 Whereas counterparty risk is associated with the borrower not making timely payments.
 On the contrary instrument specifically refers to the risk of a particular debt instrument.
 Lastly, with liquidity risk, you won’t be able to sell at the desired time or at fair value.

 Thus, even before you decide to park your surplus available funds for a short duration in any of the money market-based instruments, you need to keep in mind specific risk associated with them.
-Only when you have the knowledge for such risks, you will optimize returns at lowest possible risk.
+Only when you have the knowledge for such risks, you will optimize returns at the lowest possible risk.
 Also, you will take the better decision to trade off the risk and return from such money market instruments.
 Take a look at the advantages and disadvantages of investing in the money market.

 Retail investors in India have very little scope to invest their short-term surpluses.
 The only option left with them for short duration is either to keep the surplus as cash or put it on low or no income-generating savings and current account respectively.
 Almost all current account with banks generates no income.